DIAGNijmegen/website-content/website-rtc/content/pages/student_projects.md

 template: student-vacancies
 description: AI projects for university Master students.

 We offer AI internships in the Radboudumc for motivated Master students that are interested in solving healthcare problems.
-Projects have a duration of 6 months.
+Master thesis projects typically have a duration of 6 months.
 An overview of open vacancies can be found below.

 ##How to apply:##

 - Send your CV with a list of grades and a short motivation letter to aiforhealth@radboudumc.nl.

 - Indicate for which project(s) you apply.